mffuser/mffuser.github.io/_posts/2017-12-20-welcome-to-jekyll.markdown

 title:  "Benefits of systematic trading strategies"
 date:   2017-12-20 08:25:52 +0100
 categories: jekyll update
+excerpt: > #
+  Short intro.
+And intro.
+And more.
+But no line breaks.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it